-- Mr. Scarborough Achieved strong consolidated 2013 results within our long-term targets; delivered on our commitment to return more cash to stockholders; provided the vision for and executed the restructuring program we initiated in mid-2012, which realized more than \$100 million in annualized savings as planned; and maximized stockholder value from the OCP and DES businesses by completing their divestiture. - Mr. Butier Continued executing our substantial share repurchase program while significantly reducing our leverage; oversaw the restructuring
+- Mr. Scarborough Achieved strong consolidated 2013 results within our long-term targets; delivered on our commitment to return more cash to stockholders; provided the vision for and executed the restructuring program we initiated in mid-2012, which realized more than \$100 million in annualized savings as planned; and maximized stockholder value from the OCP and DES businesses by completing their divestiture. - Mr. Butier Continued executing our substantial share repurchase program while significantly reducing our leverage; oversaw the restructuring program we initiated in mid-2012 and achieved our financial goals from the divestiture of the OCP and DES businesses; and transformed our global finance function by implementing a new financial system and outsourcing certain transaction processing activities to a new third-party service provider.

-- Ms. Miller Led the negotiation of deal documentation for the divestiture of the OCP and DES businesses and the resolution of transaction-related legal matters; executed a reorganization of the legal function, resulting in deeper expertise and stronger alignment of support with business needs; and favorably settled several significant litigation matters. - Mr. Neville Delivered strong overall sales growth in RBIS, with results in emerging markets and in the RFID and exterior embellishment market segments exceeding the business group's operating plan; achieved RBIS's productivity targets while improving quality, service and safety; and achieved substantial improvement in RBIS customer and employee survey results. - Mr. Nolan Achieved the Materials Group's targets for sales growth and share gain; overachieved the Materials Group's planned innovation strategy, resulting in over one-third of the business group's 2013 sales growth coming from new products launched since 2011; and executed productivity initiatives in excess of the Materials Group's operating plan.
+- Ms. Miller Led the negotiation of deal documentation for the divestiture of the OCP and DES businesses and the resolution of transactionrelated legal matters; executed a reorganization of the legal function, resulting in deeper expertise and stronger alignment of support with business needs; and favorably settled several significant litigation matters. - Mr. Neville Delivered strong overall sales growth in RBIS, with results in emerging markets and in the RFID and exterior embellishment market segments exceeding the business group's operating plan; achieved RBIS's productivity targets while improving quality, service and safety; and achieved substantial improvement in RBIS customer and employee survey results. - Mr. Nolan Achieved the Materials Group's targets for sales growth and share gain; overachieved the Materials Group's planned innovation strategy, resulting in over one-third of the business group's 2013 sales growth coming from new products launched since 2011; and executed productivity initiatives in excess of the Materials Group's operating plan.